guildai/guild.ai/pages/docs/start/manage-runs.md

 guild runs --completed
 ```

-Guild shows runs with a 1-based index to simplify operations that
+Guild shows runs with a 1-based index, which may be in commands that
 accept runs as arguments.

 For a list of filter options, see the [](cmd:runs) command.